river-veek/small-projects/README.md

-# Here, I will upload various personal projects that I am working on so others can view them.
+# Here, I will upload various personal projects that are not large enough to need their own repository.

+- Moved adventureV3.py to its own repository.